browserengineering/book/book/invalidation.md

 But now we're back to manually calling methods and trying to make sure we don't forget a call.
-What we need is something seamless: `set`-ting to a field should automatically mark all the fields that depend on it.
+What we need is something seamless: `set`-ting a field should automatically mark all the fields that depend on it.

 To do that, each `ProtectedField` will need to track all fields that depend on it, called its `invalidations`: